CMU-CREATE-Lab/breathecam_v4/Code/pi_cam/README.md

 tools/clone.sh host1
 ```
 ## Per host configuration
 Boot the new host from a cloned card and ssh to it with eg. `ssh breathecam@host1a`.
-Run `tools/zerotier_add.py` on that host.
+Run `tools/zerotier_join.py` on that host.
 On the [Zerotier web site](https://my.zerotier.com/network/db64858fedb73ddd), enable display of never-authorized breathecam hosts.
 This filter option only appears when there is a new host requesting access.
-When the new one appears, give it the Pi hostname as its name and authorize it.  `zerotier_add.py` will delay until you add the host, looping until it is successful.
+When the new one appears, click the edit icon to bring up a dialog, check "Authorized" and give it the Pi hostname as its name.
+Hit return or click "Save" and then close the dialog. `zerotier_join.py` will delay until you add the host, looping until it is successful.

- `zerotier_add.py` also does `ssh-keygen` to generate a new host ssh key so that all the hosts don't have the same key, which causes ssh to complain.
+ `zerotier_join.py` also does `ssh-keygen` to generate a new host ssh key so that all the hosts don't have the same key, which causes ssh to complain.

 You need additional per-host configuration to get the local NTP time distribution working (as described below.)
 Do these after `tools/zerotier_join.py`: